-Mold can become a serious problem in the wintertime.
-Moisture from rain and snow in the air will give this toxic fungi a nice damp environment to thrive.
+Mold can be a big problem in the fall and wintertime.
+Moisture from rain and snow in the air will give this toxic fungus a nice damp environment to thrive.

 But you don’t have to use bleach or strong chemical solutions from the store.
-These natural remedies will help get rid of any unwanted fungus around your home and RV – and they’re much more kid and pet-friendly.
+These natural remedies will help get rid of any unwanted fungus around your home and RV, and they’re much more kid and pet-friendly.

 Sure, it doesn’t smell like roses, but it will almost always do the trick when it comes to cleaning up mold or mildew.
-It’s naturally anti-microbial, so you don’t even need to mix it with anything – you can just use vinegar directly onto mold to start cleaning.
+It’s naturally anti-microbial, so you don’t even need to mix it with anything, you can just use vinegar directly onto the mold to start cleaning.

 Tea tree oil

 Depending on how much has grown, it may require some tough scrubbing.
 But with a little bit of elbow grease and repeated use, this oil will clean it away and also prevent it from growing back again in the future.
-Remember to shake it well, and allow the solution to completely mix together.
+Remember to shake it well and allow the solution to completely mix together.

-Hydrogen peroxide is a great, natural alternative to chlorine bleach, and it’s actually thought to be more effective.
-To make a solution, pour 3% concentration hydrogen peroxide into an empty spray bottle, and completely saturate the moldy surface.
+Hydrogen peroxide is a natural alternative to chlorine bleach, and it’s actually thought to be more effective.
+To make a solution, pour 3% concentration hydrogen peroxide into an empty spray bottle and completely saturate the moldy surface.